SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 that adds type constraints to the generic ``Item`` type parameter from the original declaration of ``Container``.

-If you wanted to write this code without using contextual ``where`` clauses, you would write two extensions, one for each generic ``where`` clause.
+If you want to write this code without using contextual ``where`` clauses, you write two extensions, one for each generic ``where`` clause.
 The example above and the example below have the same behavior.